 Federally administered Indian trust lands in Alaska include the Annette Island Indian Reservation and some Town Site lots created under the 1891 Townsite Act.
-Lands placed into trust under the fee-into-trust regulation that was broadened to include Alaska tribes in 2013 are also included; however, this regulation is currently under review.
+Lands placed into trust under the fee-into-trust regulation that was broadened to include Alaska tribes in 2013 are also included.

-In addition, restricted-title Alaska Native Allotments are treated as trust lands for the purpose of fire protection.
-A Native Allotment is a parcel or parcels of land, totaling up to 160 acres, conveyed by restricted deed to an Alaska Native under the terms and conditions of the Alaska Native Allotment Act of 1906 and 1956 amendment; and the Alaska Native Veteran Allotment Act of 1998.
+A Native Allotment is a parcel or parcels of land, totaling up to 160 acres, conveyed by restricted title to an Alaska Native under the terms and conditions of the Alaska Native Allotment Act of 1906 and 1956 amendment; and the Alaska Native Veteran Allotment Act of 1998.
 43 U.S.C. §§ 357, 357a, 357b.
+The restricted title exempts the land from taxes and specifies that the federal government will maintain the land and associated trust assets in perpetuity.
+Restricted-title Alaska Native Allotments are treated as trust lands for the purpose of fire protection.
+The Native Allotment itself is a value that needs to be protected from fire.
+Other trust assets (values) such as timber, cultural sites, houses, fish camps, exist on the allotments.
+Allotments are placed in Full protection regardless of the fire management option selected on surrounding lands by other agencies.

 The Department of the Interior, Bureau of Indian Affairs (BIA) has been tasked with the protection of Alaska native trust lands and serves as the Jurisdictional Agency for fire management purposes.
 Some of Alaska's federally recognized tribes, as well as several tribal consortiums, have compacted with the BIA through their Tribal Governments to become a service provider for some allotment owners.
-These providers serve as additional points of contact for fire managers; however, notwithstanding the compacting process, the BIA never relinquishes its trust responsibility as the jurisdictional agency as long as lands are held in trust or remain in restricted status.
+These providers serve as additional points of contact for fire managers.
+The BIA is still ultimately responsible for ensuring that the federal government's trust responsibilities are met.
+Where an additional provider exists, both BIA and the provider need to be notified of wildfires and included in the decision-making process.
+BIA will assist with this.